nazarsosyak/adav-group/example.md

 ## **Part II: Choose a case file**

-Once a crisis period has been identified, we isolate it from the full timeline and analyze it as a **contained financial outbreak**.
+Once a crisis period has been identified, we isolate it from the full market timeline and analyze it as a **contained financial outbreak**.
-This allows us to study contagion dynamics *within* a fixed market environment, without interference from other regimes.
+This controlled setting allows us to study contagion dynamics *within a fixed market environment*, without interference from other regimes.

+In each case file, we apply the same investigative procedure: we examine aggregate market behavior during the outbreak window, reconstruct the underlying interaction network, and identify key roles such as patient zero, super-spreaders, and high-risk entities.

 Select one of the following crisis episodes to open its corresponding case file.
-Each case file contains a focused analysis of market behavior during that outbreak.
+Each case file presents a focused and comparable analysis of market behavior during that outbreak.

 <div class="segment-row">